 A performance variable in this class represents a value that describes the high water-mark utilization of a resource.
 The value of a variable of this class is non-negative and grows monotonically from the initialization or reset of the variable.
 It can be represented by one of the following datatypes: MPI\UNSIGNED, MPI\UNSIGNED\LONG, MPI\UNSIGNED\LONG, MPI\DOUBLE.
-The starting value is the current utilization level of the resource at the time that the starting value is set.
+The starting value is the current utilization level of the resource at the time that the [starting value is set]variable is started or reset.
 MPI implementations must ensure that variables of this class cannot overflow.